ActionSprout/coding-styles/ember.md

 ## Controllers

-### Define query params first
+### Define services first, and then query parameters

-For consistency and ease of discover, list your query params first in your controller.
+For consistency and readability in your controller, list your services first, followed by query parameters.
 These should be listed above default values.

 ### Alias your model

 It provides a cleaner code to name your model `user` if it is a user.
 It is more maintainable, and will fall in line with future routable components

+### General Structure for Organization
+* Services
+* Query params
+* Default controller's properties
+* Custom properties
+* Single line computed properties
+* Multi line computed properties
+* Observers
+* Actions
+* Custom / private methods

 ```js
 export default Ember.Controller.extend({